 - 1. Save the data cartridge that you received in an email from LizardTech Customer Support to your computer. - 2.
-Start GeoExpress. - 3.
+Run GeoExpress by double-clicking the desktop icon or: - On Windows 7, choose Start > Programs > LizardTech > GeoExpress > GeoExpress 9.5. - On Windows 8, 8.1, or 10, go to the Apps screen; under LizardTech, click GeoExpress 9.5. - 3.
 Choose Options > Licensing. - 4.
-In the Cartridges section, click Import. - 5.
+In the Cartridges panel, click Import. - 5.
 Navigate to the directory where you saved the email attachment. - Select the email attachment and click Open.
 GeoExpress installs the data cartridge.
-The bottom of the dialog shows how much data remains on your cartridge.
+The bottom of the panel shows how much data remains on your cartridge.